Ringed Turtle Dove

 - Birds have many adaptations that make them well adapted for flight, including feathers and hollow bones that decrease their weight.

 - Ringed Turtle Doves are extremely swift, and can fly at 45-50 mph.
 They also have the ability to quickly change direction during flight.

 - Doves and pigeons have amazing navigation abilities.
 There are magnetic tissues in their heads that help them to detect the earth's magnetic field and determine direction.

 The diet of Ringed Turtle Doves consists of seeds, grains, and fruit.
 They have become accustomed to eating seeds provided by humans, and in many cases have become dependent on that food source.
-At Cosley Zoo, the doves are fed mealworms, spinach, tomatoes, fruit, and various types of birdseed.
+At Cosley Zoo, the dove is fed mealworms, insects, fruits and vegetables, and birdseed.

 Ringed Turtle Doves mate for life and lay eggs several times each year.
 Females will lay 1 or 2 eggs per clutch (group of eggs).
 Both parents will incubate the eggs for 13 or 14 days, until they hatch.
 The young leave the nest about 2 weeks after hatching.